Common types of health insurance plans

 Out-of-pocket maximum

-Because of their higher deductibles, these plans have lower monthly premiums.
-This is a great option for those looking to save money while having coverage for emergencies.
+Because of their higher deductibles, HDHPs have lower monthly premiums.
+This makes them a great option for those looking to save money while having coverage for medical emergencies.

 Health savings account-qualified plans

-A health savings account (HSA) is a tax-advantaged savings account that people can use to save for and pay for qualifying medical expenses.
+A health savings account (HSA) is a tax-advantaged savings account that individuals can use to save and pay for qualifying medical expenses outlined in IRS Publication 5026.
 An employer can offer an HSA to their employees, or an individual can open one on their own.
 However, these accounts only work if you have an HSA-qualified high deductible health plan (HDHP).
+Starting in 2026, bronze individual health plans on the public exchanges will count as HSA-qualified HDHPs.

-Both employees and employers can contribute to an HSA up to the maximum annual limit.
+Both employees and employers can contribute to an HSA up to the maximum annual limit, which is $4,400 for individuals and $8,750 for families in 2026.
 Unused HSA funds roll over each year and earn interest tax-free.
-All contributions stay in the HSA until the account owner withdraws them.

 An HSA-qualified plan may be right for you or your employees if: